Recall Script: What These Lectures Are Really About

 For a single coefficient test $H_0:\beta_j=0$, the tested subspace has $d_1=1$.
 The canonical F-test is equivalent to a t-test:

-$$T=\frac{\hat\beta_j}{\widehat{\mathrm{SE}}(\hat\beta_j)}\sim t_{n-d}\quad\text{under }H_0.$$
+$$T=\frac{\hat\beta_j}{\widehat{\text{SE}}(\hat\beta_j)}\sim t_{n-d}\quad\text{under }H_0.$$

 This is the one-dimensional version of the regression subset test.
 The signal direction is the part of predictor $j$ that remains after the